indieSoftware/Navigator/README.md

 Or, as done in earlier versions of Navigator, the `.navigationDestination(HomeDestinations.self)` modifier?

+As of Navigator 1.2.0, there's no need for them.

+Seriously.

 ### Eliminating Navigation Destination Registrations

-There's no need.
-Seriously.

 As you're no doubt aware, SwiftUI's `NavigationStack` requires destination types to be registered in order for `NavigationLink(value:label:)` transitions to work correctly.